Here are some facts and figures about colds and flu.

 - More than 200 different viruses can cause colds.

-- Cold and flu symptoms are usually mild to moderately severe and are self-limiting.
+- Cold symptoms are usually mild to moderately severe and usually get better without treatment.

 - Flu (influenza) can be caused by different strains, called A, B and C. The majority of disease in Australia is caused by A and B.